-Yet the rest of Blair is as quiet as the pine forests surrounding these old buildings.
+The rest of Blair is as quiet as the pine forests surrounding these old buildings.
 The Blair General Store was owned by Ray Blair.
 Mr. Blair was not only the town merchant but also served on the Fairfield County school board.
 The building burned twice and was rebuilt both times.

-Many thanks to South Carolina Picture Project contributors Teri Leigh Teed and Jim Jenkins not only for their photos but for their information on Blair.
+Many thanks to South Carolina Picture Project contributors Teri Leigh Teed and Jim Jenkins, not only for their photos but for their information on Blair.

 Reflections on Blair

-Contributor Teri Leigh Teed, who took the top photo on this page, describes Blair: “Once the main river ferry point for farmers bringing their crops to the Blair General Store, Blair is now a sleepy village home to an artists’ school headed by world-famous airbrush painter extraordinaire, Dru Blair.
+Contributor Teri Leigh Teed, who took the top photo on this page, describes Blair as follows: “Once the main river ferry point for farmers bringing their crops to the Blair General Store, Blair is now a sleepy village home to an artists’ school headed by world-famous airbrush painter extraordinaire, Dru Blair.
 Perched on the edge of the Broad River, Blair is a quiet, reflective place surrounded by forests and a great place for a stop of a Sunday afternoon drive in the fall.”